See Field Trips in: January February March April May June July August September October November December |

 Contact Colleen at (248) 627-6872, or grandmothernature2@gmail.com with any questions.

-Come enjoy the nature trails and continue our annual tradition of hand-feeding the birds including chickadees and nuthatches.
+Come enjoy the Kensington Metropark nature trails and continue our annual tradition of hand-feeding the birds including chickadees, nuthatches, titmice, and other!
 Everybody loves to hold the birds and see them so close!
 Bring seed for the birds and lunch for yourself.
-Meet in the Nature Center parking lot.
-Entrance fee required.
+Insider tip: they seem to love shelled peanuts and sunflower seeds the most.
+Meet at the nature center parking lot.
+Entrance fee or annual sticker required.
 RSVP to Wade by e-mail WadeLeonard1922@att.net.
-If weather is inclement, make-up day will be Wednesday, March 22.
+If weather is inclement, make-up day will be Wednesday, March 20.
+Be sure to RSVP so you can be notified if the date changes.

-4. Stony Creek Metropark - Leader: Joanna Pease
+5. Stony Creek Metropark - Leader: Joan Bonin

 6. Magee Marsh Wildlife Refuge- Coordinator: Colleen Traylor